 WHO: Alliance Defending Freedom attorneys and allied attorneys

 WHAT: Available for media interviews concerning Craig v.
 Masterpiece Cakeshop after public hearing

 WHEN: Friday, May 30, immediately following hearing, which begins at 10 a.m.
 MDT

 Colorado Civil Rights Commission, Colorado State Capitol, 200 E. Colfax Ave., Old Supreme Court Chambers, Room 220, Denver

 DENVER — Alliance Defending Freedom attorneys and allied attorneys representing a Lakewood, Colo., cake artist who declined to use his creative talents to promote and endorse a same-sex ceremony will be available for media interviews following a public hearing Friday at the Colorado Civil Rights Commission.

-In December of last year, the Colorado Administrative Law Court ruled that Jack Phillips, owner of Masterpiece Cakeshop, must create cakes for same-sex wedding ceremonies and then prove that he has complied with the coerced speech order.
+In December of last year, the Colorado Administrative Law Court ruled that Jack Phillips, owner of Masterpiece Cakeshop, must design cakes for same-sex wedding ceremonies and then prove that he has complied with the coerced speech order.
 ADF attorneys and allied attorneys appealed in January and filed their opening brief on appeal in April.

 “In America, we don’t separate a person’s creative expression from what he believes,” said lead counsel Nicolle Martin, one of more than 2,300 attorneys allied with Alliance Defending Freedom.
 “Jack simply exercised the long-cherished American freedom to decline to use his artistry to promote a message with which he disagrees.
 The government should not force him to choose between his faith and his livelihood.”